 Many people believe that a previous life can be visited through a process known as Past Life Regression, which generally involves hypnosis.
 Not everyone is susceptible to hypnosis and so the process can be quite unsuccessful for some.
 For others though it can be quite enlightening.

-In a future article I will go into much more detail about past life regressions and hypnosis for various other things.
-But for now, all I can tell you is that I have had what I believe was a past life regression.
+All I can tell you is that I have had what I believe was a past life regression.
 Perhaps oddly, I now live in the area of the country from which that previous life occurred too – even though at the time of the regression it was nowhere near where I lived.
 And I didn’t move here as a result of the regression (which was over 20 years ago) since I didn’t actually remember having had it until I was reminded.

 A little weird perhaps – but largely insignificant… Nevertheless, it is something I actually believe in.